paradigmh2o/raster_reclass/README.md

 from raster_reclass import *

 hrupath = '/path/to/original/raster.tif'

-remap_hrupath = '/path/to/new/raster.tif' #if this file doesn't exist, the script will automatically make a new raster reptable = pd.read_csv('/path/to/remaptable.csv') # this should be a pandas dataframe with three columns: torep (original hru value), repval (replacement value),
+#if this file doesn't exist, the script will automatically make a new raster
+remap_hrupath = '/path/to/new/raster.tif'

+# this should be a pandas dataframe with three columns: torep (original hru value),
-												 # and pct (percentage of original hru cells that will be replaced with the replacement value)
+# repval (replacement value), and pct (percentage of original hru cells that will
+# be replaced with the replacement value)
+reptable = pd.read_csv('/path/to/remaptable.csv')

-blocksize = 2000 #the size of chunks the script will process the raster with logpath = '/path/to/logs' #this is just the directory, NOT the log file itself
+#the size of chunks the script will process the raster with
+blocksize = 2000

+#this is just the directory, NOT the log file itself
+logpath = '/path/to/logs'

-reclassraster(hrupath=hrupath, remap_hrupath=remap_hrupath, complete_reptable=reptable, blocksize=blocksize, logpath=logpath)
+reclassraster(hrupath=hrupath, remap_hrupath=remap_hrupath, complete_reptable=reptable,
+				blocksize=blocksize, logpath=logpath)
 ```

 To use it as a shell command: